HBO Max: Movies, shows, prices and everything else to know

 All the details on HBO Max are below.

 Are The Suicide Squad and Reminiscence 'free' to stream on HBO Max?
-Does it cost extra?
+Do they cost extra?

 The Suicide Squad and Reminiscence, like all the same-day movies, are part of the standard catalog for all subscribers to HBO Max's ad-free, pricier plan.
 For these subscribers, all the same-day films are available to stream at no added cost -- in other words, it feels like free if you're already paying for the service anyway.